 About Zack Rogow:

-The judge for our 2018 Catamaran poetry prize is Zack Rogow, a Catamaran contributing editor for 5 years since our inaugural issue in 2012.
+The judge for our 2020 Catamaran poetry prize is Zack Rogow, a Catamaran contributing editor for 8 years since our inaugural issue in 2012.
 Zack Rogow is a poet, playwright, editor, and translator.
-He has written eight collections of poetry, and his most recent books are Talking with the Radio (2015), and My Mother and the Ceiling Dancers (2012).
+Zack has published eight collections of poetry, and is the author, editor, or translator of twenty books or plays.
+His most recent book of poems, Irreverent Litanies, was published in 2019 by Regal House.
+Rogow’s other books of poetry include Talking with the Radio: poems inspired by jazz and popular music from Kattywompus Press, Talking with the Radio (2015), and My Mother and the Ceiling Dancers (2012).
 His poems have appeared in a variety of magazines from the American Poetry Review to ZYZZYVA.
 He is the editor of an anthology of U.S. poetry, The Face of Poetry, which was the culmination of his nine years presenting national poets at the Lunch Poems Reading Series at UC Berkeley.
-He currently teaches in the low-residency MFA at the University of Alaska Anchorage.
-He has an MA in English from City College, City University of New York, and a BA in English from Yale University.
+He has an MA in English from City University of New York, and a BA in English from Yale University.